//not the thank-you page Detroit Distracted Driving Accident Attorney | Goodman Acker

 $1 MILLION | CAR ACCIDENT (WESTLAND COUNTY, MI)

 Distracted driving is a form of negligence.
-A driver who has allowed a distraction to interfere with the safe operation of a motor vehicle has clearly failed to exercise reasonable care.
-If the driver causes an accident, he or she should be held legally responsible for any harm that results.
-If you have been involved in an auto accident caused by a distracted driver, a Detroit auto accident attorney from Goodman Acker P.C. wants you to know that the other driver’s distractions may factor into your recovery.
+A driver who has allowed a distraction to interfere with the safe operation of a motor vehicle has failed to exercise reasonable care.
+If the driver causes an accident, they should be held legally responsible for any harm that results.

 What Is Distracted Driving?

 The U.S. Department of Transportation (DOT) defines distracted driving as “any activity that could divert a person’s attention away from the primary task of driving.”
+Under Michigan law:

 • Reading or sending a text message

-• Talking on a cell phone (hand-held or hands-free)
+• Talking on a cellphone (hand-held or hands-free)

 • Changing a radio station or adjusting a CD or MP3 player

-• Reading or adjusting GPS system
+• Reading or adjusting GPS

-• Eating, drinking or smoking
+• Eating, drinking, or smoking

 • Combing one’s hair or applying makeup